Mike Patterson (footballer): Richmond

 Patterson played for the Richmond Football Club between 1959 and 1969.
-When first choice ruck Neville Crowe was suspended for the 1967 grand final Patterson stepped up brilliantly to compete with legendary ruckman Polly Farmer and made a major contribution to Richmond's 9-point victory.
+When first choice ruck Neville Crowe was suspended for the 1967 grand final, Patterson stepped up brilliantly to compete with legendary ruckman Polly Farmer and made a major contribution to Richmond's 9-point victory.

+In Round 8 of the 1969 VFL season, Patterson was hit in the face with a football by Carlton trainer Ron Vincent.
+The event was immortalized in Mike Brady's football anthem "Up There Cazaly".

 North Adelaide

-In 1970 Patterson joined the North Adelaide Football Club as captain/coach with great success, hardening a champion side and leading the Roosters to SANFL premierships in 1971 and 1972.
-In 1972 he also led North Adelaide to national triumph in the Australian Championship, sealed with a 1-point victory over the Carlton Football Club.
+In 1970, Patterson joined the North Adelaide Football Club as captain/coach with great success, hardening a champion side and leading the Roosters to SANFL premierships in 1971 and 1972.
+In 1972, he also led North Adelaide to national triumph in the Australian Championship, sealed with a 1-point victory over the Carlton Football Club.

-After 1973 he retired as a player after a career of 18 years but remained as North Adelaide's coach until 1977.
+In 1973, he retired as a player after a career of 18 years but remained as North Adelaide's coach until 1977.
+However, the Roosters' fortunes would decline severely after 1973: in Patterson's four seasons as non-playing coach they won just 30 and drew one of 84 matches and did not finish higher than fifth.

 St Kilda

-He returned to the VFL as coach of St Kilda from 1978 until Round 2 of 1980.
-St Kilda collected the wooden spoon for the third time in three years in 1979.
+Patterson returned to the VFL as coach of St Kilda from 1978 until Round 2 of 1980.
+After an extremely uneven 1978 season that nonetheless saw the Saints improve from three wins and two draws to eleven wins and a draw, in 1979 St Kilda collected the wooden spoon for the second time in three years.
 Former player and trucking millionaire Lindsay Fox had been brought into the club, as president, in 1979.
 One of his actions was to facilitate the signing of high-profile Alex Jesaulenko as an on-field player only.
-However this placed great pressure on Patterson's position as Jesaulenko had an established record as a captain-coach, having the year previously led Carlton to premiership victory.
+However this placed great pressure on Patterson's position as Jesaulenko had an established record as a captain/coach, having the year previously led Carlton to premiership victory.

 During the Round 2 match two St Kilda players, in an attempt to win the ball, comically bumped into each other.
 Fox declared this indicated a lack of discipline that could no longer be tolerated.
 Patterson was sacked immediately for Jesaulenko.

 Frankston

-Patterson went on to coach the Frankston in the VFA from 1981 to 1983.
+Patterson went on to coach Frankston in the VFA from 1981 to 1983.
+The Dolphins would finish fourth in his first season, but win only five of eighteen games for third-last in First Division in 1982, before rebounding in 1983 to finish sixth of twelve, one-and-a-half wins out of the top four but with a very poor percentage.

 Richmond

-Patterson returned home to Punt Road Oval in his final position as senior VFL coach of the Richmond Football Club for the 1984 season.